wafarag/Track-Maneuvering-using-PID-Control/README.md

 <img src="PID.png" width="700" alt="Combined Image" />

 # Overview
 This repository contains all the code and data needed to design and implement a Proportional-Integral-Differential (PID) controller for an autonomous vehicle to successfully maneuver around a complex track which has lots sharp turns.
-The project used [this simulator](https://github.com/udacity/self-driving-car-sim/releases) to design, test and evaluate the controller.
+The project uses [this simulator](https://github.com/udacity/self-driving-car-sim/releases) to design, test and evaluate the controller.

 The full details of the project implementation (developed in C++) and the design of the PID controller can be found [in this report](https://github.com/wafarag/Track-Maneuvering-using-PID-Control/blob/master/PID-Report.pdf).